-If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
+Most of our members qualify for and are getting "Extra Help" from Medicare to pay for their prescription drug plan costs.
+If you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
 We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
 If you don't have this insert, please call Member Services and ask for the "LIS Rider."
 (Phone numbers for Member Services are printed on the back cover of this booklet.)